botlink/botlink-xrd-sdk/example/README.md

 Running the example requires configuring a few environment variables.

-This exmaple uses dotenv, so you can place these in a .env file in this directory.
+This example uses dotenv, so you can place these in a .env file in this directory.

 | Environment Variable | Required? | Description |
 | -------------------- | --------- | ----------- |